-Home solar systems don’t work in a blackout
+Home solar panels don’t work in a blackout

-One of the things that surprises some new solar homeowners is that your solar system will stop producing electricity during a blackout, even if the sun is shining.
+One of the things that surprises some solar homeowners is that your solar panels will stop producing electricity during a blackout, even if the sun is shining.

-This is because grid-connected solar homes generate alternating current that must be synchronized to the same frequency as the grid - 60 hertz in the case of North America.
+This is because grid-connected solar homes generate alternating current that must be synchronized to the public electric grid - 60 hertz in the case of North America.
 If a blackout happens, there’s no power signal to synchronize with, and the inverters shut down automatically.
 This is also done to protect utility workers who might be working on downed power lines.
-It would be potentially lethal if home solar systems continued to send electricity into power lines that workers expect to be depowered.
+It could be lethal if solar panels continued to send electricity into power lines that workers expect to be depowered.

-When the inverters shut down, the solar panels stop generating electricity because there’s nowhere to send it - unless you have a battery system.
+When the inverters shut down, solar panels stop working because there’s nowhere to send the electricity - unless you have a battery system.

-How home storage batteries work during a power outage
+How do solar batteries work during a power outage?

 During a blackout, a home solar system with a battery can be programmed to run as an island, disconnected from the grid.
-In this mode, your solar panels send electricity into your home to keep your lights on.
-If there’s excess electricity that your home isn’t using, it’s used to recharge the battery.
+In this mode, your solar panels send electricity into your home to keep the lights on.
+If there’s extra solar electricity that your home isn’t using, it’s used to recharge the battery.